rsinger86/drf-typed-views/README.md

 ## Django REST Framework - Typed Views

 This project extends [Django Rest Framework](https://www.django-rest-framework.org/) to allow use of Python's type annotations for automatically validating and casting view parameters.
-This pattern makes for readable, ergonomic code: views/controllers for web APIs read like functions with well-defined parameters, not buried inside  all-encompassing `request` objects.
-It also removes the need for repetitive validation logic.
+This pattern makes for code that is easier to read and write: arguments for views are nicely detailed/enumerated, not buried inside all-encompassing `request` objects, and you can stop writing repetitive validation logic.

+More features:
-[Pydantic](https://pydantic-docs.helpmanual.io/) models are compatible types for view parameters -- meaning you can use them to automatically validate POST data as an alternative to DRF's serializers.
+- [Pydantic](https://pydantic-docs.helpmanual.io/) models and [TypeSystem](https://www.encode.io/typesystem/) schemas are compatible types for view parameters.
+Annotate your POST/PUT functions with them to automatically validate incoming request bodies and hydrate models.
+- Advanced validators for more than just the type:
+  - apply `min_value`/`max_value` rules to incoming numbers
+  - validate string formats like `email`, `uuid` and `ipv4/6`
+  - validate lists, applying all the same rules to the items
+  - use Python's native `Enum` type for `choices` validation
+  - almost all format/schema rules from Django REST's serializer fields are supported, including validating file paths
+- Provides decorators for working with function-based views, ViewSet methods and class-based views

+An example:
 ```python
 # urls.py
 urlpatterns = [url(r"^movies/(?P<year>\d{4}-\d{2}-\d{2})/", search_movies_by_year)]